andrewsrichardson/food-blog/src/pages/blog/indian-spiced-aubergine/indian-spiced-aubergine.md

 path: indian-spiced-aubergine
 date: 2020-09-15T15:04:12.436Z
 title: Indian Spiced Aubergine
-description: Pan fried crispy aubergine discs in a spicy masala marinade.
+description: Pan fried crispy aubergine slices in a spicy masala marinade.
   Absolutely ideal as a simple yet delicious starter or side dish in an Indian feast.
-pro_tip: Ensure you don't stack the aubergine discs in the pan, only do one layer at a time to ensure they get that golden crispy coating.
+pro_tip: Ensure you don't stack the aubergine slices in the pan, only do one layer at a time to ensure they get that golden crispy coating.
 time: "15"
 ingredients: